 CONICA is an IR $(1-5 \ \mu m)$ imager and spectrograph, which is fed by NAOS.
-It is capable of imaging (including Simultaneous Differential Imaging), long slit spectroscopy, coronagraphy, polarimetry and Sparse Aperture Masking observations with several different plate scales.
+It is capable of imaging (including Simultaneous Differential Imaging), coronagraphy, polarimetry and Sparse Aperture Masking observations with several different plate scales.
 This section describes the optical components of CONICA.
 See Figure 5-1 for a drawing of the instrument